Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats.md

 This page presents the schema in an interactive browser.
 You can also download the canonical version of the schema as [JSON Schema](../../schema/network-package-schema.json).

 A network package is a JSON object that must include `.networks`: an array of `Network` objects as described by the [network schema](schema.md).
-For data published via a paginated API, the optional `.pages` object should be used to provide URLs for the next and previous pages of results.
+For data published via a paginated API, the optional `.links` object should be used to provide URLs for the next and previous pages of results.

 ::::{tab-set}